 When you are working with cubes, it is important to remember that the shape is a three-dimensional figure.
 This means that it has a length, width and height.
 Like a square, all sides of a cube by definition have the same value, so once you know the length of one edge, you also know the length of the other edges.
-Using this idea, you can calculate the mass of a cube with the formula for Density = mass ÷ volume.
+Using this idea, you can calculate the mass of a cube with the formula for density, d:

 Review the formula for density.
 If you solve this equation for mass, it becomes:

 Read or review the problem carefully to pick out the details given.
 The problem will generally state the density (as kilograms per meter cubed, or kg/m3) and some factor of volume (length, width or height).